 About the Stitch

 So this stitch is a little quirky for a couple of reasons.
-Number 1, you will be working the stitch from the back side, working left to right.
+First of all, you will be working the stitch from the back side, working left to right.
 And Number 2, you’re going to need something to wrap your stitches around to keep them even.
 I used the back end of a 15.75mm crochet hook, but a jumbo knitting needle, a dowel, or even a ruler are other great options for this.

 Essentially what we’re going to be doing is inserting our hook from the back, pulling up a loop and then working one chain stitch.
 By working one chain stitch, we’re essentially locking our stitch into place.
 Then we’ll be stretching out that chain to create the classic “drops”.
 So when it’s all said and done, you’ll really only need to know how to pull up a loop and complete a chain stitch to master this stitch.